 In my personal opinion, it’s better to visit Havana at the end of your trip, and two-three days are enough, out of the capital you can explore other less crowded, cheaper and more authentic towns.
 And also you will be prepared for all the tourist harassment.

 Apart from the basics, like money, passport, light clothes, flip-flops, bathing suit, etc.. a few other things you can’t miss, because they will be practically impossible to find and even if you do they are extremely expensive:

 - Toothpaste, Toothbrush

 - feminine hygiene products

 If you understand Spanish going to the Cinema or Theatre can be a great plan for an evening.
 Out of Havana a ticket costs between 5 to 10 CUP.
 Concerts and performances are also a must-see, and they do happen everywhere all the time.

 Art galleries and Art studios are also not to be missed, there are many artists in Cuba, and they are happy to welcome you to their space and talk about their work.
 There is also a museum but nothing memorable.

 Cuba can be a frustrating, confusing and a challenging country to visit, but also a wonderful place at the same time.

-If you’re planning a trip to Cuba I hope you find this post useful, If you have visited Cuba already I would love to hear your experiences and stories, and let me know if you have any other tips that I missed 🙂 happy travels everyone 🙏 Lots of Love Ana 💚
+If you’re planning a trip to Cuba I hope you found this post useful, If you have visited Cuba already I would love to hear your experiences and stories!!

 photography – all rights reserved – Ana Rocha